-As a licensed locksmiths in Ontario we recognize the importance of privacy and the sensitivity of personal information.
-As Locksmiths we have an obligation to use reasonable efforts to keep confidential all information we receive within an advisor -client relationship.
+As a licensed locksmiths for Durham Region we recognize the importance of privacy and the sensitivity of personal information.
+As Locksmiths we have an obligation to use reasonable efforts to keep confidential all information we receive within an advisor-client relationship.
 Our Locksmiths are committed to protecting any personal information we hold.

 Your Privacy Rights in Regards to Locksmith Services